scriptwide-fonts/scriptwide-sans-cjk/README.md

 * Install these fonts.
 * Modify these fonts.
 * Redistribute these fonts, modified or not.
 (Please ensure the modified font is licensed under the OFL, and does not use any OFL reserved names.
-Scriptwide itself is NOT a reserved name.)
+Scriptwide itself is NOT a reserved name, but to prevent confusion, I do not recommend using the "Scriptwide" name in any derivative fonts.)
 * Use these fonts for all kinds of design work, both commercial and non-commercial, free of charge, without notice.
 * Use these fonts without any acknowledgement.
 (Though this is still very appreciated.)